 The F1 career of Gilles Villeneuve is radically misled by underwhelming statistics.

-But his natural speed occasionally rendered fellow drivers dumbfounded.
+His natural speed also rendered fellow drivers dumbfounded.
 He was 9sec faster than anyone in the wet of Watkins Glen in 1979 and later put a “tractor” of a Ferrari (the 126C) on Monaco’s front row in 1981 while team-mate Didier Pironi qualified the sister car in 17th.
 His six grand prix victories were all drenched in some form or fashion of drama and he could have been world champion in ’79 — had he not graciously stepped aside to let team-mate Jody Scheckter take victory at Monza.

 With better machinery underneath him, his miraculous feats would have undoubtably continued to grow in number — but a crash with Jochen Mass at Zolder cut his F1 story short.